Everything has a cycle

 Advice from experts who have years of knowledge is valuable.
 One indigenous farmer Seaford Fredericks has been farming for many years.
 Apart from eliminating the cost and difficulty of getting ‘outside’ help, he is preserving skills that are valuable to organic, forest farming today.

-Traditional indigenous organic farming does not produce a vast amount of food.
+Traditional organic farming does not produce a vast amount of food.
 Still this holistic approach provides many unique and rare foods, which can be much more beneficial than producing just for quantity.
-Plant-food supply system is very specialised and is a good way of saving rare food-plant species.
+Plants that supply food can be unique and is a good way of saving rare food-plant species.

 If however, due to the success of this type of farming, more food is produced than can be consumed by the household, there is always the opportunity to donate and sell excess to locals as well as farther afield.